Kamal5904/indian-kids-screen-time-analysis/README.md

 # 📊 Indian Kids Screen Time Analysis

 #📌 Project Overview
-This project analyzes the **screen time habits of Indian kids** based on factors such as **urban vs rural lifestyle, devices used, and health impacts**.
+- This project analyzes the **screen time habits of Indian kids** based on factors such as **urban vs rural lifestyle, devices used, and health impacts**.
-The goal is to perform **Exploratory Data Analysis (EDA)** and extract meaningful insights.
+- The goal is to perform **Exploratory Data Analysis (EDA)** and extract meaningful insights.
-Analyzing screen time patterns among Indian children across urban-rural contexts using Exploratory Data Analysis with Python.
+- Analyzing screen time patterns among Indian children across urban-rural contexts using Exploratory Data Analysis with Python.
----
-### 📂 Project Structure
-├── Indian kids screentime analysis.ipynb
-├── Indian_Kids_Screen_Time.csv
-├── requirements.txt
-└── README.md
 ---
 ## ⚙️ Dataset
 - **File name:** `Indian_Kids_Screen_Time.csv`
 - **Columns include:**